Diploma in Portraiture

 The two year Diploma Course (72 weeks) takes place on three days a week (Monday, Tuesday and Wednesday) over six terms of twelve weeks each.

 The main emphasis of study will be in drawn and painted images from the model using a wide variety of media.
 Printmaking, photography and work in three dimensions will constitute essential elements of the course.
 Human anatomy, methods and materials, history of portraiture, pictorial composition and the construction of pictorial space will also be studied.
 Usually, three full days (Monday, Tuesday and Wednesday) will be devoted to a specific project, with additional time in drawing, lectures and research.

 APPLICANTS FOR SEPTEMBER 2019: Please complete the full time application form and post or email to the school.
 You will then be contacted by the school to arrange a suitable date and time for interview.

 Applicants should be highly self-motivated and are asked to bring a portfolio of recent work.
-As well as examples of three dimensional work, there should also be evidence of drawing ability and an awareness of contemporary art and design issues.
+As well as paintings, there should also be evidence of drawing ability and an awareness of contemporary art issues.
 Whilst completion of an art foundation course is desirable, a sustained commitment to non-vocational classes and courses would also be regarded as acceptable experience.